Boeing and NGC Submit Proposal for GMD Contract

 -- Unmatched experience and know-how to ensure innovation and operational readiness

-The US Defense Industry - Industry Dynamics to 2018: Market Profile
+The Singaporean Defense Industry - Competitive Landscape and Strategic Insights to 2018: Market Prof...

 "This development and sustainment contract proposal is backed by the full commitment of Boeing, Northrop Grumman and all of our team members," said Dennis Muilenburg, president and CEO, Boeing Defense, Space & Security.
 "We have been privileged to have been partners with the Missile Defense Agency through the development and deployment of the GMD system, and now with Northrop Grumman, we will bring to GMD over 50 years of experience in sustaining and modernizing the Minuteman ICBM weapon system.
 We look forward to continuing that partnership in this next phase of the GMD program."